-Mobile phones must be switched off during class periods, evening study halls, and other school-related meetings.
-In addition, mobile telephones may not be used in the dining room, library, theatre, study hall, or computer room at any time.
+Mobile phones must be turned in at the start of each class period, evening study halls, and other school-related meetings.
+In addition, mobile telephones may not be used in the library, theatre, study hall, or computer room at any time.
 Boarding students are encouraged to bring mobile phones, and all numbers must be registered with the School.
 Inappropriate mobile phone use will result in confiscation of the mobile phone by the Dean of Students, and might lead to other disciplinary consequences.